bajamircea/bajamircea.github.io/_posts/2019-11-05-cpp11-volatile.markdown

 A memory model was added to the C++11 standard to support multi-threading.
-But in C++ the decision was to keep the keyword `volatile` as a mean to solve the original memory mapped I/O problems. **In C++11 `volatile` does not guarantee memory bariers for non-volatile access**.
+But in C++ the decision was to keep the keyword `volatile` as a mean to solve the original memory mapped I/O problems. **In C++11 `volatile` does not guarantee memory barriers for non-volatile access**.

 For multi-threaded problems as above, low level available operations are meant to be addressed by atomics (which are quite fine grained, at least in theory).